flipz357/regesta-imperii-to-semgis/README.md

 source ri-env/bin/activate
 ```

-And then we install necessary python modules:
+And then we install necessary python modules (Note, Levenshtein distance uses gcc, if not already available, it needs to be installed, on Ubuntu: `sudo apt install build-essential`):

 ```
 pip install -r requirements.txt